 Read More : How Much Water Should You Bring to Camping?

 Dog’s are not a natural part of the majority of environments.
 Most National Parks do not allow them on the trails or in the wilderness because they can wreak havoc in most ecosystems.

 Having continuous control over your dog, whether on a lead or responding to vocal commands, is essential to minimizing your long-term impact in that environment.

 11. Develop a nighttime routine

 Getting ready to settle in for the night is a little more complicated with a dog.
-Figure out ahead of time whether your dog will sleep in the tent based on the wildlife and surrounding area.

 Before you go to bed, figure out a schedule.
 Walk your dog so that they are not restless being tied up or confined to one place at night.
 Pick up and store any kibble as dog food attracts many animals like raccoons and bears.